Keyboard shortcuts

 GC uses a mark-and-sweep algorithm:

 1. Mark phase: Starting from HEAD, all snapshots, and all forks, GC walks every reachable directory tree.
 It marks every entry that is still live: directory indexes, file records, content chunks, system tables, task queue records, and deletion records.
+GC also treats current path-key FileRecords (file:{path}) as roots for their chunks, so a stale directory HEAD cannot cause a file that is still readable by path to lose its chunk data.

 2. Sweep phase: GC iterates all entries in the key-value store.
 Any entry whose hash is not in the live set is garbage.
 Non-live entries are overwritten in-place with DeletionRecord or Void entries, then removed from the KV index.